-- 7. If the agency entered into any SBITAs that exceed the capitalization threshold with an implementation date after June 30, then provide a description of the arrangement, subscription term, total payments, and the start date. - 8.
-Related to any of an agency's SBITAs, if the agency made any variable or other payments that were not previously included in the measurement of the subscription liability, provide a description of the payments and total amount of expenditures/expense recorded for each during the fiscal year.
-Report all variable/other payments for capitalized SBITAs.
-If the SBITA was not capitalized, only disclose variable/other payments in excess of \$100,000 for any individual agreement.
+- 8. If the agency entered into any SBITAs that exceed the capitalization threshold with an implementation date after June 30, then provide a description of the arrangement, subscription term, total payments, and the start date. - 9.
+If the agency has anyRelated to any of an agency's SBITAs that include, if the agency made any variable or other payments that depend on the future performance were not previously included in the measurement of the agency or on the usage subscription liability, provide a description of the asset:

+Provide the payments and total amount of expenditures/expense recorded for each during the eurrent fiscal year for SBITA variable.
+Report all variable/other payments that meet one or both offor capitalized SBITAs.
+If the eriteria below:

+- Any variable payments for any capitalized SBITAs. - Expenditures/expenses SBITA was not capitalized, only disclose variable/other payments in excess of \$100,000 for any individual SBITAs that were not capitalized agreement.